ibm-cloud-docs/direct-link/about.md

 **IBM colocation services:** None.

 **Redundancy**: {{site.data.keyword.cloud_notm}} does not provide redundancy as part of the product.
-To establish redundant connectivity, customer must acquire two connections on diverse cross connect routers (XCRs) and configure BGP on each Direct Link Classic connection as they prefer.
+To establish redundant connectivity, customer must acquire two connections on diverse cross connect routers (XCRs) and configure BGP on each Direct Link on Classic connection as they prefer.
 Examples include options such as: _prefer Lowest MED_, _prefer highest local-preference_, or _prefer shorter AS paths_.

 **Local and global routing options:** The Local Routing option is the default routing option.
 It provides access to data centers within the same market as the Direct Link PoP (denoted, for example, as DAL, AMS, or MEL).
 The Global Routing option is required as an add-on to connect your IBM Cloud resources to other IBM Cloud resources in data centers outside the local market.
 It provides a way to share workloads between IBM Cloud resources (for example Dallas to Ashburn, or Dallas to Frankfurt).

-## The Direct Link Dedicated Hosting  Classic solution
+## The Direct Link Dedicated Hosting  on Classic solution
 {: #direct-link-dedicated-hosting-solution}

-The Direct Link Dedicated Hosting  Classic solution provides connectivity similar to Direct Link Dedicated Classic, but the connection point is next to a {{site.data.keyword.cloud_notm}} data center, which improves latency for higher performance use cases.
+The Direct Link Dedicated Hosting  on Classic solution provides connectivity similar to Direct Link Dedicated on Classic, but the connection point is next to a {{site.data.keyword.cloud_notm}} data center, which improves latency for higher performance use cases.
 IBM Cloud offers various customizable colocation services with this solution, with simple pricing.

 **Common use cases:** _Best for working with non-standard compute technologies, for dedicated storage requirements, or for using existing IT investments._